MEET THE ANIMALS

-Chico is a 16 year old Warmblood who suffered from a hind suspensory ligament injury and is now mostly retired.
-He is not lame but visible laziness can be seen in his hind leg when he trots/canters.
+Chico is a 16 year old Warmblood who suffered from a hind suspensory ligament injury and is now retired from competitions.
 Chico was once a lower level dressage lesson horse but now needs a loving home where he can be a great pasture pet or ridden lightly on easy trails or an arena.
 Contact us if you're interested in learning more!

 Betsy is Roosevelt's pen mate and another pot bellied pig.
 She is very sweet looking and even sweeter in person.
 She loves to be loved, patted and fed treats.
 She lives in the garden on the farm and is very cleanly and sure not to trample the vegetables.
 Contact us to come visit.

 Daisy a.k.a Piggie Smalls

 Daisy, a.k.a Piggie Smalls is a 250 pound pot-belly pig.
 Due to her size we decided to emancipate her from her pen and let her roam free on the farm.
 She spends her days lounging under the cherimoya trees or in her adopted new home, a teepee.
 Daisy is great with children and other pets.

 At SDFAR, we have the most success adopting chickens to loving homes.
 As more and more people move toward a healthier lifestyle, families are choosing to own their own chickens.
 We have rescued dozens of chickens and rehome them to great, loving families.

 If you're interested in fostering an animal at an offsite location, please contact us for more information.

 These three girls found their forever home with a family who has a pet duck!
 Check out that photo bomb!

 Charlie is a frizzle rooster who came to us when he was about 6 weeks old.
 Here he is 1 1/2 years old and finding his forever home!
 His family was looking for a gentle and kind frizzle rooster to keep their hens company.
 We are so happy they found him!